The Todo Noise Application

 super();

-// stores the `unsubscribe` callback returned by the `state.onUpdate` methos
+// to store the delete callback returned by the `state.onUpdate` method

 }